 The orange color of a moon near the horizon is a true physical effect.
 It stems from the fact that – when you look toward the horizon – you are looking through a greater thickness of Earth’s atmosphere than when you gaze up and overhead.
 The atmosphere scatters blue light – that’s why the sky looks blue.
 The greater thickness of atmosphere in the direction of a horizon scatters blue light most effectively, but it lets red light pass through to your eyes.
 So a moon near the horizon takes on a yellow or orange or reddish hue.

 The bigger-than-usual size of a moon seen near the horizon is something else entirely.
 It’s a trick that your eyes are playing – an illusion – called the Moon Illusion.
-You can find lengthy explanations of the Moon Illusion by googling those words yourself.
+You can find many lengthy explanations of the Moon Illusion by doing an online search for those words yourself.